vskarleas/PeiP-S4-Vectorisation_and_simplification_of_BITMAP/README.md

 ## Description

 This project is for the course MAP401 (DLST).
-The explication of the project can be found at Poly-cours-td.pdf and the questions for every Task1-8 are explained in detailed on the file Poly-tp.pdf
+The explication of the project can be found at Poly-cours-td.pdf and the questions for every Task1-8 are explained in detailed on the file Poly-tp.pdf.
+In general it is all about vectorisation and simplification of BITMAP images.

 This work is licensed under the MIT license